josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

     ![Right-click downloaded flight_delays.zip file and select Extract All from the context menu](media/downloaded-flight-delays-zip.png)

-2. In the extract dialog, accept the default options and select **Extract**.
+1. In the extract dialog, accept the default options and select **Extract**

     ![Extract dialog showing default options](media/extract-flight-delays-dialog.png)

-3. Within the extracted folder, navigate to dbfs\tmp\models and copy the **pipelineModel** subfolder.
+1. Within the extracted folder, navigate to dbfs\tmp\models and copy the **pipelineModel** subfolder

-4. Navigate to your project folder (C:\HOL\FlightDelays) and paste the pipelineModel subfolder within.
+1. Navigate to your project folder (C:\HOL\FlightDelays) and paste the pipelineModel subfolder within

     ![Copy pipelineModel to the FlightDelays project folder](media/model-copied-to-project-folder.png)